sriram570/Stony-CCS/README.md

 The script also needs a scoring matrix.
 Two popular matrices - blosum62 and blosum80 have been included to be used.
 (blosum62 is generally preferred for Pacbio data)

+One can use the sample_bam.bam file provided in the samples_tests directory to run quick tests of or see the working of the tool.

 How To Run:
 ==========